Immigration to Uruguay: Current migration situation (2011–present)

 Starting in 2014, a significant influx of Venezuelan immigrants began, driven by the political and humanitarian crisis in their home country.
 The ease of document processing, facilitated by both nations' membership in the Southern Common Market, the shared language, and Uruguay's political and economic stability were among the key factors contributing to this migration.
-In the subsequent years, there was also an increase in the arrival of immigrants from the Dominican Republic and Cuba.
-Together with Venezuelans, these groups represented the majority of applicants for permanent residence in Uruguay during the first half of 2018.
+In the following years, there was also an increase in immigration from the Dominican Republic and Cuba, which, together with Venezuelan immigration, accounted for the majority of applicants for permanent residence in Uruguay during the first half of 2018.

 From 2020 onward, a new wave of immigration from neighboring Argentina emerged, primarily driven by the economic crisis the country had been enduring since 2018, which was further exacerbated by the COVID-19 pandemic.
 Between January 2020 and February 2022, approximately 23,000 Argentines applied for permanent residency through the Uruguayan Foreign Ministry.
 The majority of these immigrants settled in Montevideo and the departments of Canelones and Maldonado.

 In 2023, 1.8% of primary school students in Uruguay were foreign-born.
 A total of 62 different nationalities were represented, with a notable prevalence of students from Argentina, Brazil, Spain, Venezuela, and the United States.
 According to the 2023 census, 62,000 foreigners settled in Uruguay between 2013 and 2022.